 Researchers have investigated various environmental factors that may play a role in AD or may trigger the disease process in people who have a genetic susceptibility.
 Some studies have suggested an association between serious head injuries in early adulthood and Alzheimer development.
 Lower educational level, which may decrease mental and activity and neuron stimulation, has also been investigated.
 To date, there does not appear to be any evidence that infections, metals, or industrial toxins cause AD.

 AD is the fifth leading cause of death in American adults age 65 and older.
-It affects more than 5 million Americans and millions more people worldwide.
+It affects more than 5 million Americans and more than 40 million people worldwide.

 Age is the primary risk factor for AD.
 The number of cases of AD doubles every 5 years beyond age 65.
 According to the U.S. Alzheimer's Association, nearly 1 in 3 people age 85 years and older have the disease.
 While less common, AD can also affect younger people.
 About 200,000 Americans younger than age 65 have early-onset Alzheimer disease.